andrewdc/adc/pages/pages/design/index.md

 mast: "code.jpg"
 ---

 In 2005, I graduated with a degree in multimedia design from the University of Oregon.
-I was trained in traditional design, but I always had a deep interesting in web development.
+I was trained in traditional design, but I always had a deep interest in web development.
 Over the years, I have spent the bulk of my career working between the two disciplines.
 I like to say:

 >"I design with code."